niko-chaffinchicas/fair-play/README.md

 A single-page web application for managing and assigning Fair Play household responsibility cards.
 This app helps couples or partners organize and track household responsibilities using the Fair Play method.

+> **Note**: This application is automatically deployed to GitHub Pages via GitHub Actions on every push to the `main` branch.

 ## Features

 - **Card Management**: View and manage all Fair Play cards with definitions, planning, execution, and minimum standard of care information